Preliminary note

 Components

-- MCP Client: the application that wants to access data or execute external functions (Claude Desktop, Claude Code, Cursor, etc.).
+- MCP Client: the application that wishes to access data or execute external functions (Claude Desktop, Claude Code, Cursor, etc.).

-- MCP Server: the intermediary that translates client requests into concrete actions on a tool.
+- MCP Server: the intermediary that translates client requests to concrete actions on a tool.

 - Resources: allow reading information (files, documents, API responses).